qgis/qwc2-demo-app/doc/QWC2_Documentation.md

     yarn run tsupdate

-Translations are stored inside the respective `translations` folder as regular plain-text JSON files, named `data.<locale>` and can be freely edited with any text editor.
+Translations are stored inside the respective `translations` folder as regular plain-text JSON files, named `<locale>.json` and can be freely edited with any text editor.

 The `tsconfig.json` files stored inside the respective `translations` folder contains the list of languages for which translations should be generated and a list of message IDs to include in the translation.
-The `tsupdate` script will read this file to automatically create resp. update the translation files.
+The `tsupdate` script will automatically scan for message IDs (looking for static strings passed to `LocaleUtils.tr` and `LocaleUtils.trmsg`), store these in `tsconfig.json` and automatically create resp. update the translation files.

+In some cases `tsconfig.json` will not pick up a message ID (for instance, if it is computed at runtime).
+In these cases, the message IDs can be added manually to the `extra_strings` section of the `tsconfig.json`.

-In some cases, it is desired to override a translation inherited from the QWC2 components at application level.
+Also it may be desired to override a translation inherited from the QWC2 components at application level.
 To prevent `tsupdate` from continuously reverting the overridden translation, the respective message IDs can be added to the `overrides` section in the application `tsconfig.json` file.

 The typical workflow for managing application translations is:

 - Declare all locales which should be supported in `js/appConfig.js`.
 - Ensure these locales are listed in `translations/tsconfig.json`.
-- Add message IDs of any custom components (which are not part of the common QWC2 components) in `translations/tsconfig.json`.
-- Write the translated strings to the respective `data.<locale>` files.
+- Write the translated strings to the respective `<locale>.json` files.
 - Test the translation, specifying `locale=<locale>` in the QWC2 application URL.

 If translations of the QWC2 components for a desired language are missing, please create resp. update the translations respective files in `qwc2/translations` and contribute them by submitting a pull request to the [upstream qwc2 repository](https://github.com/qgis/qwc2).